Farting, also known as flatulence or wind, is normal. Everyone farts, some people more than others.

 - self-help and pharmacy treatments have not worked and farting is affecting your life

-- you have a stomach ache or bloating that will not go away or comes back
+- you have a stomach ache or bloating that will not go away or keeps coming back

 - you keep getting constipation or diarrhoea